-Fitzgerald, Joan (1923–99), political confidante, was born 24 March 1923 in Liverpool, England, elder of the two children of Charles O'Farrell (d.
+FitzGerald, Joan (1923–99), political confidante, was born 24 March 1923 in Liverpool, England, elder of the two children of Charles O'Farrell (d.
 1956), a former colonial civil servant, with Galway roots, who had served in west Africa, and his wife Frances (1889–1974), daughter of Charles Brenan, owner of Dublin's Phoenix brewery.
 The O'Farrells were in Liverpool in 1923 to escape the civil war in Dublin.
 They then moved to Sussex, where in 1928 Charles O'Farrell suffered a mental breakdown and tried to drown his infant son and kill his wife.
 The five-year-old Joan ran for help and never forgot the incident.
-Her father committed himself to a mental asylum, where he eventually died.
+Her father committed himself to an asylum, where he eventually died.
 Her mother had little money – the Brenan family had been wealthy until their father became involved in lawsuits and bankruptcy in the early twentieth century – so moved with her children to live with her sister, Emily Brenan, an economist with the League of Nations in Geneva.
 Emily Brenan was also Joan's godmother and paid for her education.
 After five years in Geneva, where Joan learned fluent French, they all returned to Dublin and lived in Booterstown Avenue, while Joan attended Sion Hill and then UCD, where she studied politics and economics.
 In her third year she met (25 November 1943) at the French Society the 17-year-old first-year Garret FitzGerald (qv), who later wrote in his diary: ‘she is very witty in a nice quiet way’ (FitzGerald, 32).
 In the closing weeks of the second world war he proposed marriage.
 Joan, who had graduated BA (1944) and was doing a diploma in social science, was at first wary and confided her fears that her father's mental illness might be congenital, but she was eventually persuaded.
 While Garret finished his degree she worked as a welfare officer in a factory and in an administrative capacity in UCD; they were married in Booterstown church, Dublin, on 10 October 1947 and then lived in the top floor of the house of her mother and aunt in Booterstown Avenue.
 Over the next decade, while Garret worked as research and schedules manager for Aer Lingus, they had two sons and a daughter and moved into 75 Eglinton Road.

 When, in the early 1960s Garret began considering a political career, she was at first reluctant.
 Her oft-stated dislike of politics was in part a legacy from her grandfather, a friend of C. S. Parnell (qv), who had passed on to his daughters the sense that politics could ruin lives.
 Her reluctance led Garret to withdraw at the last moment as Fine Gael candidate for Dublin South-East in 1965; however when he stood for the seanad a month later, she accepted the inevitable and was supportive, although her loyalty was always to him personally rather than to the party.
 That she disliked politics came as a surprise to those who saw her filling so well her role as TD's, then minister's, then taoiseach's wife, since she seemed temperamentally suited to it: she was astute and intuitive, especially about character; she had a forceful personality and strong views which she enjoyed arguing; and she was highly gregarious, rejoicing in friendships across the political spectrum.
 Her ability to remember names and details about those she met was a great help to her more forgetful husband; it sprang from genuine warmth and interest in people, and made her an excellent canvasser.
 She had a particular rapport with children and was devoted to her eight grandchildren.